Calculator5329/book-reccomendations-r/README.md

    - Built a React application to provide an intuitive user interface.
    - Hosted the frontend on GitHub Pages for accessibility.

+---

+## Demo

+### Browsing Available Books
+Users can explore a selection of books available in the system.
+Each book card displays the **title, author, genre**, and includes a **"Like" button** to indicate preference.

+image 1

+---

+### Viewing Book Details
+Clicking on a book reveals a **detailed description**, allowing users to learn more before deciding to like it.

+image 2

+---

+### Generating Personalized Recommendations
+Once a user has liked books, they can click **"Calculate Recommendations"**, and the system will return a list of books similar to their preferences.

+image 3

+---

+## Acknowledgements

+- [OpenAI](https://openai.com/) for the embedding models.
+- [FAISS](https://github.com/facebookresearch/faiss) by Facebook AI Research for efficient similarity search.
+- [Create React App](https://create-react-app.dev/) for bootstrapping the React frontend.
+- [Flask](https://flask.palletsprojects.com/) for the lightweight WSGI web application framework.